bitburner-official/bitburner-src/markdown/bitburner.darknet.getserver.md

 ## Darknet.getServer() method

 Returns a server object for the given server.
-Defaults to the running script's server if host is not specified.

 If the server has recently gone offline, it will return a blank server object with `isOnline: false`<!-- -->.